elephants

 Just as their counterparts do on the African savanna, the elephants at the Safari Park live in a social group called a herd, made up of females and their offspring.
 The leader of the herd—known as the matriarch—is usually the oldest and most experienced female in the group.
 She keeps the younger elephants in line and teaches them how to behave in elephant society.

-The Safari Park’s elephant habitats spread out over six acres, divided into two main yards, providing all the elephants with opportunities for social interaction and with inviting space.
-With nine African elephants, there’s always something happening!
+The Safari Park’s elephant habitats spread out over six acres and are divided into two main yards, providing all the elephants with opportunities for social interaction.
+With eight African elephants, there’s always something happening!

 Meet our elephants: